kevintpeng/Learn-Something-Every-Day/UWaterloo/MATH239: Introduction to Combinatorics.md

 - combinations are different ways to choose k things from n things
 - Pascal's triangle shows the number of combinations for a given column and row

+**Combinatorial Proof** is any proof involving some kind of counting argument
+- example is the binomial theorem

 **Binomial Theorem**: (1+x)<sup>n</sup> = ∑ (nCk)x<sup>k</sup>
 - intuition: we have n `(1+x)` terms.
 When multiplying these terms, we either choose the 1 or the x
   - when multiplying we end with n+1 terms x<sup>0</sup> + ... + x<sup>n</sup>
   - to get the coefficients of these terms, we want to look at how many combinations we get for choosing x:
   - we get nC0 x<sup>0</sup> + ... + nCn•x<sup>n</sup>
+  - we are **counting** the number of ways each x<sup>k</sup> term occurs during multiplicative expansion
+- we call each (nCk) a binomial coefficient